 Soundbar: Bose Smart Soundbar 300

 While the TVs we’ve been discussing are optimized for stunning visuals and smart service integration, they often lack high-quality audio.
-We recommended investing in a soundbar like this option from Bose to support deeper bass and crisper dialogue.
+Consider investing in a soundbar like this option from Bose to support deeper bass and crisper dialogue.

 Blu-ray player: LG Region-Free Blu-Ray Player

 Although you’ll have access to streaming service, a disc player can provide a reliable and quality connection without relying on WiFi.
-For those who enjoy physical copies of content, we recommend this LG HD player.
+For those who enjoy physical copies of content, consider this LG HD player.

 TV mount: VideoSecu Articulating Full-Motion Bracket

-A lot of consumers decide to mount their new purchase on the wall to save space and maximize viewability, and we don’t blame them.
-We really like this full-motion bracket because it’s easy to install, it can hold a lot of weight, and you can select the size you need.
+A lot of consumers decide to mount their new purchase on the wall to save space and maximize viewability.
+This option is easy to install, it can hold a lot of weight, and you can select the size you need.
 No need to pay for more than you need.

 Home theater seating: Flash Furniture Reclining Theater Seating